Frequently Asked Questions

 • Fees will be reviewed with you at the consultation visit.
 Payment during the consultation is appreciated.

-Bank cheque, personal cheques, cash or credit cards (MasterCard, VISA) are acceptable means of payment.
+Bank cheque, cash or credit cards (MasterCard, VISA) are acceptable means of payment.
 We do not accept American Express or Diners cards.

 • Private health care allows control of your health care, you have the choice of provider, facility and timing for your treatment.